tborjal/wdd330-finalproject/README.md

 ## Features

-- View details about different dog breeds.
-- Explore information about various cat breeds.
+- View details and explore information about various animals like dogs and cats breed.
 - Check the current weather conditions.

 ## Technologies Used